ConsciousMachines/blockchain_projects/README.md

 Helper functions to help with our blockchains, in Python
 ## 4. ZMQ tools
 Some functions for connecting users by IP address and transmitting data.
+## 5. Neural Solidity
+Experimental Neural Networks running on Ethereum using Solidity contracts
+## 6. Standard Solidity
+Other Solidity contracts

+###### Upcoming:
+1. Bitcoin Script language mini-contracts
+2. Oracle for managing information sent to and from neural contracts
+3. Ethereum atomic swap